Short Losing Runs

 Sports & Markets

-WannaWinBM is focussed on UK horse racing and picking race winners.
+WannaWinBM is focused on UK horse racing and picking race winners typically at odds of 8.00 (7/1) and above.

-He has been particularly successful at picking winners at Newmarket and York.
+He has been particularly successful at picking winners at Newmarket and Lingfield.

-A Win Rate of 29% at York at average odds of 9 (8/1) has produced an incredible 112% ROI and just over 500 points profit.
-His tips at Newmarket hve produced over 700 points profit and an ROI of 90%.
+A Win Rate of 18% at Newmarket at average odds of 9 (8/1) has produced an incredible 75% ROI and almost 1,000 points profit.

 Tipping & Betting Profile

-Its a level-stakes approach with 10 points for every selection so on average you’ll be betting an average of £60 a day if you bet at £1 per point.
+It’s a level-stakes betting approach with 10 points for every selection so you’ll be betting an average of £30 a day if you bet at £1 per point.
 It’ll be more weekends.

 WannWInBM recommends following his tips in real-time.
 This is because his selections are based on value and value has a nasty habit of disappearing quickly as bookmakers review and adjust their odds constantly.